Andijk

 Andijk ([ɑnˈdɛik]; Andìk) is a former municipality and a village bordering Lake IJssel in the Netherlands, in the province of North Holland and the region of West-Frisia.
 Since 1 January 2011 Andijk has been part of Medemblik municipality.

 The name Andijk comes from the nl.
-In 1667, a small church was built.
-During the French Napoleonic occupation, Andijk became an independent municipality on 1 January 1812 by imperial decree of 21 October 1811.
+In 1667 a small church was built.
+During the Napoleonic occupation, Andijk became an independent municipality on 1 January 1812 by imperial decree of 21 October 1811.

-Andijk has fertile clay soil used for with agriculture and vegetable horticulture.
-Andijk is also an important supplier of drinking water for the region.
+Andijk has fertile clay soil used for agriculture and vegetable horticulture and is also an important supplier of drinking water for the region.